 We Stick to Frugal Habits Long After They Quit Making Sense

-Almost every grandparent I know does something crazy to save money.
-Usually it's something that saves only a few cents.
-For example, I tear my dryer sheets in half, which means that I save perhaps two cents on each load of laundry, or about 10 cents a week.
+Almost every grandparent we know does something crazy to save money.
+Usually, it's something that saves only a few cents.
+For example, we tear our dryer sheets in half, which means that we save perhaps two cents on each load of laundry, or about 10 cents a week.
 Don't laugh, though.
 That's a whopping $5.20 a year.

-Some of my friends reuse aluminum foil or plastic bags.
-Some order water in restaurants, then turn it into lemonade using the free lemons and sugar.
+Some of our friends reuse aluminum foil or plastic bags.
+Some order water in restaurants then turns it into lemonade using the free lemons and sugar.

 They may be going on a European river cruise next week, but this week they are saving $5 by stiffing the restaurant on drinks.

 We're grandparents.
 Grandmothers have lived through the Buster Brown (look it up), the bouffant, the shag, the poodle, the pixie and the Toni Tennille.
 We've pin-curled, bobbed, feathered, layered, permed and ironed.
 Most of us have found a style that works for us, or we have simply given up.